 This is a very important crossroads on the mountain and there are three options.
 Straight on on the wide farm track will lead you all the way down to the vast and beautiful tea plantations near Cileuleuy on the other side of the mountain.
 This makes an interesting alternative route down after you have finished your hike and if you have lots of time to slowly work your way back to Pangalengan and Bandung by ojek and minibus.
 The second option is a right turn along a track leading north out to Gunung Puntang, a 2,555 metre high forested peak.
 Unfortunately there is no trail at present to the top of the densely-forested peak but a 10-minute wander in the direction of Puntang offers wonderful views to Gunung Cikuray.
 (After that the trail descends into deeper forest, skirting the wild Puntang peak itself.
 Apparently an aircraft crashed into this remote area c.1992.
 There is no litter here because of how infrequently the trail is used by hikers.

 The third option is a left turn towards the Pondok Salada and beyond to the highest parts of the mountain range.
-A path on the left of the two wooden huts leads up and then down through forest to the pleasant camping area known as Pondok Salada (2,318m).
+A path on the left of the two wooden huts leads up and then down through forest to the pleasant camping area known as Pondok Salada (2,320m).
 On the way there you can admire the views back down over the active crater.
-It’s a beautiful spot but do take note that there are lots of wild animals in the area – wild pigs, wild dogs and a handful of ‘big cats’ – so campers are advised to go in large groups.
+It’s a beautiful spot but do take note that there are lots of wild animals in the area – wild pigs, wild dogs and perhaps even some ‘big cats’ – so campers are advised to go in large groups.
 Continuing further on, on the left of the boggy area and up through a sandy area with dead trees (where the short cut from the active crater meets this trail), and steeply up the mountainside.
 Less than an hour beyond Pondok Salada is yet even more fabulous scenery called Tegal Alun where swallows swoop and dive.
 It’s a vast grassy meadow of extinct crater areas and has plenty of large flat open plains (2,520m) ideal for camping (if the prospect of beasts lurking in the bushes doesn’t put you and your group off) and lots of Javanese Edelweiss.
 In mist it is an incredibly eerie place and there are many dead trees and small clusters of bush.
 You are unlikely to meet any other hikers here and the majority of camping takes place back in Pondok Salada.

 It takes about 3-4 hours to descend the same way back through Papandayan’s wide array of splendid scenery, although there is a short cut back to the car park which simply continues beyond the highest point and follows the ridge back down.
 Apparently it takes about 2 hours to climb down from the peak to the car park if using this route.
 Of course, you could climb up this way to begin with but then you would miss all of the beauty of Pondok Salada and Tegal Alun.

-Bagging information by Daniel Quinn (updated October 2012)
+Bagging information by Daniel Quinn (updated June 2017)

-|Getting there||From Jakarta, take the toll road to Bandung and continue beyond to the end of the toll at Cileunyi.
+- Getting there: From Jakarta, take the toll road to Bandung and continue beyond to the end of the toll at Cileunyi.
 Follow signs to Garut and then take a right turn towards Cikajang.
 The road to the crater is signposted at Cisurupan.
-Primajasa buses to Garut leave from Jakarta’s Lebak Bulus and Cililitan bus depot frequently during the day.
+Primajasa buses to Garut leave from Jakarta’s Lebak Bulus and Cililitan bus depot frequently during the day (Rp52,000 in 2017).
 Angkots run from both Bandung and Garut to Cisurupan but you need an ojek (plenty available) up to the crater itself.
-The alternative approach from Pangalengan requires public transport (and probably ojeks too) from the Bandung side.|
+The alternative approach from Pangalengan requires public transport (bus from Bandung to Pangalengan Rp25,000 and two hours) and probably ojeks too or hitching a ride with plantation workers.

 Origins and Meaning